MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - **Activity logs (Preview)**: Use this report to see labeling actions from users, and on devices and file paths.

     This report is currently rolling out to tenants, so if you do not see it, try again in a few days.

     This report has a **Columns** option, that lets you display more activity information than the default display.
-One of the columns is for **Device Risk**, which displays data from computers running [Windows Defender ATP](/windows/security/threat-protection/windows-defender-atp/information-protection-in-windows-overview).
-Select the displayed device risk level to go to the device page in Windows Defender ATP, where you can see a comprehensive view of the device security status and its active alerts.

-- **Data discovery (Preview)**: Use this report to see information about files found by the scanners or Windows Defender ATP.
+- **Data discovery (Preview)**: Use this report to see information about files found by scanners or Windows Defender ATP.

 ## How to modify the reports